rasith157/Vibe-Coding-Leave-Management-/README.md

 The dependency conflicts between Angular 17 and newer packages have been resolved.
 Try running `start-leaveflow.bat` now - it should work! 🎉

-If you still encounter issues, the scripts will automatically try the alternative installation methods. #   V i b e - C o d i n g - L e a v e - M a n a g e m e n t -  
+If you still encounter issues, the scripts will automatically try the alternative installation methods.
- 